 Once the trust was in a position to increase elective activity, post second wave, it started with a restart approach.
 Rather than a focus on recovery and waiting for national guidance, the East Sussex provider talked about restart, increasing capacity over a few weeks, which enabled people to take leave, rest and focus on what the trust can do, rather than full pace recovery.
 This ensured it had fully re-established services prior to the H2 planning round.

-What the organisation and wider system is doing
+What the organisation and wider system are doing

 While there is relatively little private provision in the area, the trust has been able to use spare capacity at the Spire Hospital which shares a site with its Conquest Hospital in Hastings.
 There has also been some insourcing of endoscopy to use weekend and empty sessions during the week.